Updated: August 24, 2016

 You may also want to review the following topics to learn more about SQL Server failover clustering concepts, features and tasks.

-.NET Framework 3.5 SP1 is no longer installed by SQL Server Setup, but may be required while installing SQL Server on Windows Vista or Windows Server 2008.
-For more information, see SQL Server 2012 Release Notes.
+.NET Framework 3.5 SP1 is no longer installed by SQL Server Setup, but may be required while installing SQL Server on older Windows operating systems.
+For more information, see SQL Server 2016 Release Notes.

-Microsoft Update package: To avoid computer restart due to .NET Framework 4 installation during setup, SQL Server 2012 setup requires a Microsoft update to be installed on the computer.
-If you are installing SQL Server 2012 on Windows 7 SP1 or Windows Server 2008 SP1 this update is included.
+Microsoft Update package: To avoid computer restart due to .NET Framework 4 installation during setup, SQL Server 2016 setup requires a Microsoft update to be installed on the computer.
+If you are installing SQL Server 2014 on Windows 7 SP1 or Windows Server 2008 SP2 this update is included.
 If you are installing on an older Windows operating system, download it from Microsoft Update for .NET Framework 4.0 on Windows Vista and Windows Server 2008.

 .NET Framework 4: Setup installs .NET Framework 4 on a clustered operating system.
 To reduce installation time, you may consider installing .NET Framework 4 before you run Setup.

 SQL Server Setup support files.
 You can install these files by running SqlSupport.msi located on your SQL Server 2016 installation media.

 Verify that antivirus software is not installed on your WSFC cluster.
 For more information, see the Microsoft Knowledge Base article, Antivirus software may cause problems with cluster services.

 When naming a cluster group for your failover cluster installation, you must not use any of the following characters in the cluster group name: